How Were Millions of Dollars Stolen from Google and Facebook?

 Once they found out it was a scam, they tried contacting their bank to get their money back.
 However, since the assistant willingly wired the money over to the scammer, they were unable to get their money back.
-This made their company come close to declaring bankruptcy since they lost so much money due to invoice fraud.
+This made their company come close to declaring bankruptcy since they lost so much money and their identities due to invoice fraud.

 Another company, Diesel Jeans, declared bankruptcy due to invoice fraud and store thefts.
 They lost 1.2 million dollars due to bad investments, fraud, and store theft over the last three years, which led to their plummet.
 They are no longer being sold at the moment due to spoofers stealing their hard-earned money, but they are slowly trying to get back into cheaper department stores.
 This just goes to show just how much power scammers can have over your company if you let them, they can literally shut down your business.

 How Did Barbara Corcoran Get Scammed Out of Thousands

 Even well-known business executives who are well-known for investments can fall victim to such a tragedy.
 Barbara Corcoran of beloved television series Shark Tank recently lost $400,000 due to an invoice scam.
 The person pretended to be her assistant and asked the bookkeeper for a renovation payment.
 The bookkeeper and Corcoran thought this person was the assistant and they weren’t suspicious whatsoever, so they wired the money to the fake assistant.